bbortey9/bbortey9/README.md

 - 👋 Hi, Benjamin Borketey
 - 👀 I’m interested in Data Science (Machine Learning & Artifical Intelligence)
-- 🌱 I’m currently learning for my Post Graduate Degree in Machine Leanring and Artificial Intelligence
+- 🌱 I have a Post Graduate Degree in Machine Leanring and Artificial Intelligence and a Masters Degree in Economics.
 - 💞️ I’m looking to collaborate on Data Science Related Projects
 - 📫 How to reach me bbortey9@gmail.com